ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

 - `fireFoxTitle`: Specifies the title to be set for the WebPush Notification.
 - `fireFoxIconUrl`: The URL of the icon to be set for the WebPush Notification.
-- `fireFoxTimeToLive`: This parameter specifies how long (in seconds) the message should be kept in GCM storage if the device is offline.
+- `fireFoxTimeToLive`: This parameter specifies how long (in seconds) the message is kept in GCM storage if the device is offline.
-- `fireFoxPayload`: Custom JSON payload that will be sent as part of the notification message.
+- `fireFoxPayload`: Custom JSON payload that is sent as part of the notification message.

 - `chromeTitle`: Specifies the title to be set for the WebPush Notification.
 - `chromeIconUrl`: The URL of the icon to be set for the WebPush Notification.
-- `chromeTimeToLive`: This parameter specifies how long (in seconds) the message should be kept in GCM storage if the device is offline.
+- `chromeTimeToLive`: This parameter specifies how long (in seconds) the message is kept in GCM storage if the device is offline.
-- `chromePayload`: Custom JSON payload that will be sent as part of the notification message.
+- `chromePayload`: Custom JSON payload that is sent as part of the notification message.

 - `safariTitle` - Specifies the title to be set for the Safari Push Notifications.
 - `safariUrlArgs` - The URL arguments that need to be used with this notification.
-This has to provided in the form of a JSON Array.
+These arguments are to be provided in the form of a JSON Array.
 - `safariAction` - The label of the action button.

 - `chromeAppExtTitle`: Specifies the title to be set for the WebPush Notification.
 - `chromeAppExtCollapseKey`: This parameter identifies a group of messages.
-- `chromeAppExtDelayWhileIdle`: When this parameter is set to true, it indicates that the message should not be sent until the device becomes active.
+- `chromeAppExtDelayWhileIdle`: When this parameter is set to true, it indicates that the message is not sent until the device becomes active.
 - `chromeAppExtIconUrl`: The URL of the icon to be set for the WebPush Notification.
-- `chromeAppExtTimeToLive`: This parameter specifies how long (in seconds) the message should be kept in GCM storage if the device is offline.
+- `chromeAppExtTimeToLive`: This parameter specifies how long (in seconds) the message is kept in GCM storage if the device is offline.
-- `chromeAppExtPayload`: Custom JSON payload that will be sent as part of the notification message.
+- `chromeAppExtPayload`: Custom JSON payload that is sent as part of the notification message.

-Here is an example of sending push notification from the *pushnotification* package.
+See the following example to send a push notification from the Push Notification package.

 - Send a push notification by using the `sendMessage` action in the package binding that you created previously.
 Be sure to replace `/myNamespace/myPush` with your package name.